Max Kepler Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 5.96 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.80).

-- White Sox pitchers combine to surrender the second-most home runs in baseball (48 total, 1.7 per game).
+- The White Sox give up the second-most home runs in baseball (49 total, 1.6 per game).

-- Kopech makes the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.01 ERA and 27 strikeouts in 25 2/3 innings pitched.
+- Cease (2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.

-- In his last time out on Wednesday, the right-hander threw five innings against the Toronto Blue Jays, allowing four earned runs while surrendering six hits.
+- In his most recent time out on Thursday, the right-hander tossed four innings against the Tampa Bay Rays, allowing six earned runs while surrendering nine hits.

-- The 27-year-old has a 7.01 ERA and 9.5 strikeouts per nine innings across five games this season, while giving up a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.